IQ classification: Historical IQ classification tables

 In 1958, Wechsler published another edition of his book Measurement and Appraisal of Adult Intelligence.
 He revised his chapter on the topic of IQ classification and commented that "mental age" scores were not a more valid way to score intelligence tests than IQ scores.
 He continued to use the same classification terms.

 The third revision (Form L-M) in 1960 of the Stanford–Binet IQ test used the deviation scoring pioneered by David Wechsler.
 For rough comparability of scores between the second and third revision of the Stanford–Binet test, scoring table author Samuel Pinneau set 100 for the median standard score level and 16 standard score points for each standard deviation above or below that level.
 The highest score obtainable by direct look-up from the standard scoring tables (based on norms from the 1930s) was IQ 171 at various chronological ages from three years six months (with a test raw score "mental age" of six years and two months) up to age six years and three months (with a test raw score "mental age" of ten years and three months).
 The classification for Stanford–Binet L-M scores does not include terms such as "exceptionally gifted" and "profoundly gifted" in the test manual itself.
 David Freides, reviewing the Stanford–Binet Third Revision in 1970 for the Buros Seventh Mental Measurements Yearbook (published in 1972), commented that the test was obsolete by that year.

 The first edition of the Woodcock–Johnson Tests of Cognitive Abilities was published by Riverside in 1977.
 The classifications used by the WJ-R Cog were "modern in that they describe levels of performance as opposed to offering a diagnosis."

 The revised version of the Wechsler Adult Intelligence Scale (the WAIS-R) was developed by David Wechsler and published by Psychological Corporation in 1981.
 Wechsler changed a few of the boundaries for classification categories and a few of their names compared to the 1958 version of the test.
-The test's manual included information about how the actual percentage of persons in the norming sample scoring at various levels compared to theoretical expectations.
+The test's manual included information about how the actual percentage of people in the norming sample scoring at various levels compared to theoretical expectations.

 The Kaufman Assessment Battery for Children (K-ABC) was developed by Alan S. Kaufman and Nadeen L. Kaufman and published in 1983 by American Guidance Service.

 The fourth revision of the Stanford–Binet scales (S-B IV) was developed by Thorndike, Hagen, and Sattler and published by Riverside Publishing in 1986.
-It retained the deviation scoring of the third revision with each standard deviation from the median being defined as a 16 IQ point difference.
+It retained the deviation scoring of the third revision with each standard deviation from the mean being defined as a 16 IQ point difference.
 The S-B IV adopted new classification terminology.
 After this test was published, psychologist Nathan Brody lamented that IQ tests had still not caught up with advances in research on human intelligence during the twentieth century.